linux development logo

 New look & feel of my boot menu

-Done, I now have dualboot.
-I continue with my next post, about how to configure and leave my Windows 11 as decent as possible.
+Done, dualboot is up and running.
+I continue with the next post, about making Windows 11 as decent as possible.

-• Add a string RealTimeIsUniversal with value 1
+• Add a string value RealTimeIsUniversal = 1.